 Get Higher Returns

 All packages should have a letter or note stating the scrap weights.
 If you do not include weights of your materials and the package is damaged or your weights do not match ours, we have no way of knowing if there are discrepancies until the lot is settled and your material has been melted.
-Special instructions regarding the settlement options must be in writing, preferably on our Refining Payment Preference Form (not written on the package).
+Special instructions regarding the settlement options must be in writing, preferably on our REFINING CHAIN OF CUSTODY FORM (not written on the package).
 Due of the high cost of assaying, WE DO NOT ASSAY FOR ALL PRECIOUS METALS UNLESS REQUESTED.
 This includes platinum, so please tell us the specific metals you want assayed.
 Additional charges will apply.

 Six Ways To Separate Your Scrap

 - Gold scrap – karat scrap, jewelry scrap, filings & bench sweeps

 - Gold filled scrap, watch bands & optical scrap (Keep each item separated.)